cloudfoundry/ibm-websphere-liberty-buildpack/CONTRIBUTING.md

 _Have something you’d like to contribute to the buildpack?
-We welcome pull requests, but ask that you carefully read this document first to understand how best to submit them; what kind of changes are likely to be accepted; and what to expect from the Cloud Foundry Java Experience team when evaluating your submission._
+We welcome pull requests, but ask that you carefully read this document first to understand how best to submit them; what kind of changes are likely to be accepted; and what to expect from the team when evaluating your submission._

 _Please refer back to this document as a checklist before issuing any pull request; this will save time for everyone!_